 The voting for the Haryana Assembly elections began on Saturday in all 90 constituencies of the state.

-Polling began at 7 am and will end at 6 pm.
+Polling began at 7 am and ended at 6 pm.
 More than two crore voters are eligible to cast their votes in Haryana across 20,630 polling booths.

 More than 1,030 candidates are in the fray, including 302 from national parties, 121 from parties based in the state and 464 Independents.

-A turnout of 22.7% was recorded till 11 am, according to the Election Commission.
+By the time polling ended, a turnout of 61.41% was recorded, according to the Election Commission.

 The Bharatiya Janata Party, which is fighting to win a third-consecutive term, is facing a challenge from the Congress led by former Chief Minister Bhupinder Singh Hooda.